 The balance in the hand is also not as comfortable.
 However, these are small design issues and the Hoover is cheaper and has great suction.
 Like the Dyson, it has a trigger control, but also has a slide-across continuous power button.

 There’s a standard and a pet version and the fact it has an upright ‘stick’ as well as handheld option means you can have just one vac for home and van.

 The tools are all ‘on-board’ so no forgetting where you left the last tool you took off.
 The battery is also removeable so you don’t have to find a socket where you can plug in the whole machine.

 We found suction was less powerful than the Vax.

 - Suction/power: manufacturer doesn’t state this, but it’s a 22V battery

 - Use time: 25 minutes (15 minutes)

 When we tested our Dyson handheld, there were a lot of V models in a rather confusing array.
 Now, for pure handheld, it’s just the V7 Trigger.
-Best prices we found were at John Lewis and Amazon.
+Best prices we found were at John Lewis.